Chamomile (Huang Chu Ju)

 In the Middle Ages chamomile flowers were strewn about the floor and home to sweeten the air.

 Culpeper said, “A decoction made of Camomile, and drank, taketh away all pains and stitches in the side…The flowers of Camomile beaten, and made into balls with oil, drive away all sorts of agues.”

 Before refrigeration, meat was immersed in a chamomile infusion to prevent it from spoiling.

 Native American Indians have used the various chamomiles in a variety of ways, often making use of the whole plant.
 Different tribes had different purposes that included teas for stomach bloating, regulating the bowels, and making perfume from the crushed dry flowers.

 In China, chrysanthemum would be the flower that is most similar to how we use chamomile in the West.
 Both herbs calm and soothe and have overlapping functions.
 However, chrysanthemum is more closely associated with Wind Heat conditions, such as red eyes and sore throats, while Chamomile is more closely associated with soothing digestion.
-Western chamomile is not a plant traditionally used in Chinese Medicine, and chrysanthemums are, chamomile has become popular for treating anxiety, colds, and digestive disorders.
+Western chamomile is not a plant traditionally used in Chinese Medicine, and chrysanthemums are commonly used.
+Today, chamomile has become popular in China for treating anxiety, colds, and digestive disorders.